Linda-Ikechukwu/Personal-Site/src/blog/posts/2020-in-review/2020-in-review.md

 <img src="./search-console.png" alt="Search console statistics">
 <img src="./google-analytics.png" alt="Google analytics statistics">

 The images above are analytics stats for my blog -not so bad, considering that I didn't really take SEO seriously.
-Thank God I met Monica this year and after everything I've learnt from her, I hope to send those numbers skyrocketing next year.
+Thank God I met <a target="blank" class="inline-link" href="https://www.linkedin.com/in/monica-lent-542122145/">Monica</a> and the <a target="blank" class="inline-link" href="https://bloggingfordevs.com/">Blogging For Devs Community</a> this year.
+After everything I've learnt from her and the awesome community, I hope to send those numbers skyrocketing next year.

 ## Speaking